strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.20.md

 From now on, if you don't have any `index.html` file in your `./public` folder, the server will render the default Strapi homepage.

-You can now also disable this behavior this the `public.defaultIndex` option.
+You can now also disable this behavior with the `public.defaultIndex` option.
 Read the documentation [here](../concepts/configurations.md#application).

 ## Upload plugin settings